cshum/imagorvideo/README.md

 ![black](https://raw.githubusercontent.com/cshum/imagorvideo/master/testdata/black.jpg)

 This is where `seek(n)` comes handy.
-It seeks to the key frame before the 5 minutes elapsed time, then perform best frame selection starting from that point using root-mean-square error (RMSE).
+It seeks to the key frame before the 5 minutes elapsed time, then perform best frame selection starting from that point using Root Mean Square Error (RMSE) histogram.
 The result is a reasonable image that sits close to the specified time:

 ```